Compelling Science, Matured Technology

 In response, a team of scientists and engineers continued to work on the grating and optics techonologies necessary to build the high-resolution spectrometer originally envisioned on IXO.
 In 2014, the spectrograph was named Arcus and proposed to NASA as a SMEX; two years and numerous technological advances later, Arcus was again proposed to NASA in 2016 as a MIDEX and selected for a Phase A study.

 Arcus will observe astrophysical phenomena over an incredibly broad range, in a sorely underutilized bandpass.
 Its mission includes investigations from small scales to the largest, including the composition of minute interstellar dust grains, stellar evolution, feedback from supermassive black holes, and structure formation in galaxy clusters.
 Using technologies developed for ESA's Athena mission and in the world-class laboratories of MIT/Lincoln Labs, Arcus is expected to achieve resolution R (= λ/Δλ) = 3000 over its ~12-50 Å bandpass, an improvement of an order of magnitude over existing or approved observatories, such as Chandra, XMM-Newton, XARM, and Athena.
+Its key characteristics are summarized in Table 1.
+No other mission, current or planned, offers these capabilities.
 The effective area and figure of merit [sqrt(effective area * spectral resolution)] are shown in Figure 1.
 A comparison of example spectra from Arcus and other X-ray gratings are shown in Figure 2.

 After a short calibration period after launch in 2023, it will operate as a general observatory to which all members of the scientific community are strongly encouraged to apply.